Our research is editorially independent but we may earn a commission for purchases made through our links.

-Sledding is a fun an easily accessible winter sport that’s festive and fun for the whole family.
+Sledding is a fun and easy winter sport that’s festive and fun for non-skiers and the whole family.
 But what’s also great about sledding compared to other winter sports is that it’s inexpensive and can be done anywhere where there’s a hill and some snow!

 Lake Tahoe is an ideal place for winter sports, and sledding is no exception.
 Head to Adventure Mountain Lake to go sledding at elevations around 7,200 feet.
 There have been more than a dozen groomed sledding runs here and a concession stand to warm up and fuel your energy.
 At the top of Echo Summit, you’ll find 40 acres of pristine land that’s perfect for sledding and tubing.
 This is the highest sledding resort with the most snowfall in the entire Tahoe Basin.
 In the winter, there are up to 15 groomed sledding runs and lots of space to simply play in the snow as well.
 It’s open seven days a week, and you can rent everything you need at the Mountain Sport Day Lodge.